 Candice had originally begun at Willis Harper in 2002 and has now found herself back and taking on an ownership position as of March 2020.
 As a business owner, Candice’s passion for Quesnel has encouraged her to expand her business and community knowledge as well as create healthy relationships within the business community.

-President of Brush + Roll Contracting based out of Quesnel Est 2020.
+Levi DunnLevi Dunn owner of Brush & Roll Contracting has been based out of Quesnel Est 2020.
 He has a background in marketing and entrepreneurship.
 Studying at Thompson Rivers University Levi was also the co-founder and co-president of the Modern Marketing Association.
 From 2016-2019 Levi was the franchise owner and operator of Student Works Painting in Quesnel.
+Levi was born and raised in Quesnel Levi is passionate about contributing to the community that he appreciates being a part of.

-My name is Michelle Munch and I have been an employee with Nazko First Nation since June of 2021.
-I love working for the community and representing Nazko on several committees.
-I have 3 children and 4 grandchildren and have lived in Quesnel most of my life.
-I am honored to have been selected to be on the Board and look forward to working alongside other business leaders.
+Michelle MunchMichelle Munch has been an employee with Nazko First Nation since June 2021.
+She is passionate about serving the community and proudly represents Nazko on several committees.
+A lifelong resident of Quesnel, Michelle has three children and four grandchildren.
+She is honored to serve on the Board and looks forward to working alongside fellow business leaders.

-Sonya Spiers is the Operations Manager at the College of New Caledonia’s Quesnel Campus.
+Sonya SpiersSonya Spiers is the Operations Manager at the College of New Caledonia’s Quesnel Campus.
 She holds a Chartered Professional in Human Resources (CPHR) designation and is currently pursuing her Master of Business Administration (MBA) at UNBC.

 Sonya's family moved to Quesnel when she was a toddler, and she has called it home ever since.
 She and her husband have raised their two daughters here and are deeply connected to the community.
 Passionate about contributing to the growth and prosperity of Quesnel, Sonya is committed to fostering collaboration between local businesses, education, and the broader community.